 Emily Breza is an Assistant Professor in the Department of Economics at Harvard University.
 She works on development economics, with a focus on financial markets, labour markets, and social networks.
-Emily is an affiliate of JPAL, NBER, IGC, BREAD, CEPR and a member of the Y-RISE spillover, network & equilibrium effects working group.
+Emily is a board member and finance co-chair of JPAL and an affiliate of NBER, IGC, BREAD, CEPR, and Y-RISE.

 She holds a PhD in Economics from the Massachusetts Institute of Technology.